Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Evaluation

-\paragraph{One-step proof verification cost} The average gas cost for the verification of the one-step proofs generated---again, ignoring contract size effects---is 104,000 gas (min.
-84,000, max.
-911,000).
-For reference, a typical Uniswap v2 swap transaction on Ethereum consumes \textasciitilde170,000 gas.
-This is 2-3 orders of magnitude under the Ethereum block limit. \Cref{fig:exp-gascost} provides a distribution of proof sizes on a per-opcode basis.
+The average gas cost for the verification of the one-step proofs generated---again, ignoring contract size effects---is 109k gas (min.
+78k, max.
+897k).
+For reference, a typical Uniswap v2 swap transaction on Ethereum consumes \textasciitilde170k gas.
+This is 2-3 orders of magnitude under the Ethereum block limit. \Cref{fig:exp-gascost} provides a distribution of verification gas cost on a per-opcode basis.

-When contract bytecode is included in one-step proof for either opcode proof or code proof, the gas costs is an average of 609,000 gas (min.
-148,000, max.
-2,082,000).
-This increase in gas cost includes the cost for including contract bytecode in calldata, copying it into memory and hashing to verify its consistency.
-Given that contracts deployed on Ethereum cannot exceed the size limit of 24KB, we estimate that the maximum gas cost in the worst case will not exceed 3,000,000 gas (i.e. only 10\%{} of the Ethereum block gas limit).
-Thus, the verification cost of our approach in the worst case is still practical even when the full contract bytecode is included in the proof.
+When contract bytecode is included in one-step proof for either opcode proof or code proof, the average gas cost is 629k gas (min.
+155k, max.
+1,874k).
+This increase in gas cost includes the cost of including the contract bytecode in calldata, copying it into memory, and hashing to verify its consistency.
+Given that contracts deployed on Ethereum cannot exceed the size limit of 24KB, we estimate that the maximum gas cost in the worst case will not exceed 3,000k gas (i.e. only 10\%{} of the Ethereum block gas limit).
+Thus, the worst case verification cost is still practical.

 Aside from the gas cost introduced by the contract bytecode inclusion, a significant factor in proof verification gas cost is MPT proof verification for opcodes that access the world state, as shown in \Cref{fig:exp-gascost}. \texttt{SSTORE} requires four MPT proofs, including two for the account and storage (one for the storage slot of the committed state for gas charges and one for the storage slot write).
-For opcodes that access the memory, the verification cost has large variance because total memory utilized varies significantly (affecting the height of the Merkle tree) and the size of memory accessed by the opcode varies significantly (affecting the cost of Merkle multi-proof verification).
+For opcodes that may access unbounded memory, the gas costs of verifying different sub-steps are grouped together.
+For \texttt{KECCAK256} in particular, there are significant differences in the gas costs associated with verifying each of its three types of sub-steps---giving the appearance of a bimodal distribution.